Hematopoietic Stem Cell Transplantation

 Contraindications to allogeneic HSC transplantation are relative and include age > 50, previous HSC transplantation, and significant comorbidities.

 Allogeneic HSC transplantation is limited mainly by lack of histocompatible donors.
-An HLA-identical sibling donor is ideal, followed by an HLA-matched sibling donor.
+A human leukocyte antigen (HLA)-identical sibling donor is ideal, followed by an HLA-matched sibling donor.
 Because only one fourth of patients have such a sibling donor, mismatched related or matched unrelated donors (identified through international registries) are often used.
 However, long-term disease-free survival rates may be lower than those with HLA-identical sibling donors.

 For bone marrow stem cell harvest, 700 to 1500 mL (maximum 15 mL/kg) of marrow is aspirated from the donor’s posterior iliac crests; a local or general anesthetic is used.